teknologi-umum/gitgram/README.md

 ## BackStory of Gitgram:

-Gitgram created because our team at that time was working on a big project and because our team used telegram to discuss the project, a bot on telegram called Gitgram was created to help us anywhere without having to check directly on github
+Gitgram created because our team at that time was working on a big project and we uses Telegram to discuss the project.
+A bot was created to receive Github webhook notifications and send them to the Telegram group to ease our communication without having to check directly on Github

 ## Feature: